bigladder/kiva/docs/input-def/foundation.rst

 Layers
 ^^^^^^

-Layers are specified as a list of material references, and thickness values from the outtermost layer to the innermost.
+Layers are specified as a list of material references, and thickness values from the outtermost layer to the innermost layer (at the floor surface).

 =============   ===========================================
 **Required:**   Yes